All you need is love and a dash of Puerto Rico's magic.

 The Island's heart-stopping scenery, intimate accommodations, exquisite cuisine, and unforgettable adventures will sweep you and your sweetheart off your feet.
 First, spend time admiring nature or soaking up the sun.
 Then, go dancing to some of the most sensual rhythms in the world.
 Or, sail to a pristine beach where you can relax and cool down with a delicious piña colada.

 Pack your bags, take your loved one by the hand, and let the Island enchant you.
-Here are some suggestions on spending four days of romance exploring Puerto Rico.
+Here are some suggestions for spending four days of romance exploring Puerto Rico.

 Day 1: Fall in love with the city

 Are you ready to shower your sweetheart with love and some pampering?
-That is precisely what awaits on your first day in Puerto Rico.
-Kick-off your Caribbean adventure by checking in the Condado Vanderbilt.
-Give in to the luxury of this stunning, historic property and let your eyes feast on the incredible ocean views from the hotel’s veranda.
+That is what awaits you on your first day in Puerto Rico.
+Kick off your Caribbean adventure by checking in the Condado Vanderbilt.
+Give in to the luxury of this stunning, historic property and let your eyes feast on the incredible ocean views from the hotel's veranda.
 Another option away from resorts is O:LV Fifty Five, an adults-only boutique hotel nestled between the Condado Lagoon – steps away from the beach.